×

 Progesterone naturally increases our internal temperature and boosts our metabolism during the luteal phase (the second half of our cycle).
 If our temps don’t rise very high we can assume low progesterone may be an issue.⁣ A luteal phase that is less than 10 days could also indicate you could have low progesterone.
 We ideally want our luteal phase to be 10-14 days long.

-On the other hand, if your temps stay in the same follicular range for the entirety of your cycle, that is an indication that you are not ovulating and may be experiencing an anovulatory cycle.
+your cycle, that is an indication that you are not ovulating and may be experiencing an anovulatory cycle.

 Progesterone is not only important for conception, but it also has a variety of health benefits such as; anti-aging, natural anti-anxiety, natural diuretic, restores normal libido, improved sleep quality, reduces estrogen dominance symptoms, and more.